brianalwillis/it-support/README.md

 ### 🔵 𝙻𝙴𝚂𝚂𝙾𝙽𝚂 𝙻𝙴𝙰𝚁𝙽𝙴𝙳:</br>- *`Azure Portal filters` can obscure visible resources and are a common cause of user-side visibility issues.*</br>- *`Verifying VM status independently` helps confirm whether the issue is related to the resource or the interface.*</br>- *`Encouraging users` to create and manage their resources promotes learning and reduces dependency on pre-provisioned environments.*

-# 10. 𝙳𝙴𝙻𝙰𝚈𝙴𝙳 .𝚃𝚇𝚃 𝚃𝚁𝙸𝙶𝙶𝙴𝚁
+# 10. DELAYED .TXT TRIGGER

 ### **PLATFORM:** *`Windows / Tenable`*</br>**CATEGORY:** *`Agent-Based Monitoring / File Trigger Delay`*</br>**Date:** *`2025-06-29`*